 If you see these as a burden, that’s fair.
 However, maintenance fees are no secret when it comes time to buy a timeshare.
 Your car payments are not a scam, so why would timeshare fees be?

 Well, this is plain false.
 There is a legitimate (and thriving) timeshare resale market, and we can prove it.
 As the Featured Reseller for Wyndham, the Recommended Resale Broker for DVC, and more, Fidelity Real Estate is known for helping owners sell their timeshares because there are buyers out there.

 In fact, over 90% of our new DVC listings are sold within 90 days.
 We’ve helped thousands of Hyatt, Hilton, Holiday Inn, and Marriott vacation owners find the right buyer for their timeshare.
 The resale marketplace is perfect for owners looking to add on to their initial ownership for less.
 Or even for a new owner to test the waters before taking the plunge.
 If you’re looking to leave your timeshare, Fidelity can help you sell your timeshare without any upfront fees.

-It’s Difficult to Get Out of Timeshares
+It’s Difficult for Timeshare Owners to Get Out

 Getting out of a timeshare can take some time, but it’s not impossible.
 Most resort developers provide owners with easier options than ever.
 If timeshares are a scam, it would be hard to get out of them.

 Owners are not stuck in their contracts.
 In fact, almost 85% of today’s owners are even quite content with their timeshare!
 The reality is you can’t simply “cancel” your timeshare contract.
 Exit companies or timeshare cancellation lawyers might tell you otherwise, but this is false.
 Most of these services are being prosecuted and receiving thousands of complaints to the BBB and state Attorney Generals.